NT131/attendance_members_flemish_parliament/README.md

 Further data modification and graph building was tried out in Jupyter Notebook, but implemented in .py files under the `dash` folder.

 The application is hosted at http://nielstack.eu.pythonanywhere.com/.
-The required WSGI file is located at the `flask` folder.
+The required WSGI file is located at the `dash/flask` folder.